 However, before we can fully leverage AI and autonomous data integration we need to mature our data standards.
 This means eliminating the ambiguity that exists in much of our data today.
 For a more detailed discussion on AI data integration opportunities, see AIMultiple’s article, Machine Learning in Data Integration: 8 Challenges & Use Cases.

 Essentially, this automated learning process would rapidly unearth new insights by examining vast amounts of data.
-This approach promises significant labor savings and a faster pace in maturing data models.
+This approach promises significant labor savings and a faster pace in maturing data standards and models.
 For a more detailed discussion on leveraging AI in advancing semantic interoperability, see IEC’s white paper, Semantic interoperability: challenges in the digital transformation age.

 Knowledge graphs bring a transformative approach to data interoperability by incorporating data with meaning and defining relationships in a contextual framework.
 Indeed, these semantic networks enable a more nuanced and rich representation of data, transcending the limitations of traditional databases and specification documentation.
 By mapping out entities and the connections between them, knowledge graphs facilitate a more intuitive understanding of complex data models and standards.